What Is a Tabata Timer?

 - Configure work time, rest time, and number of rounds — not locked to 20/10

-- Distinct color indicators for work and rest phases — visible at a glance
+- Red for work, amber for rest — visible at a glance

 - Large LED countdown display readable from across the room